AdityaCoppisetti/keylouder/journal.md

 im going to be using the xiao rp2040 because i already have that and you can use a perfboard for this aswell

-this is the footprint that im using
+this is the symbol and footprint